IAmLokken/DeepDungeonOverlay/README.md

 # Current Features

 * Score (Estimate)
 	* The overlay will give you a real-time estimate on your current score.
-Please see the In Development section for caveats.
+Please see the Score Caveats section for more information.

 * Satistics:
 	* Monster kills